mwilc0x/ruscello/README.md

 ## About
 This is experimental and I made it just for fun! :D

+This has been updated to use ES6 modules as well as jsx in TypeScript.

 I followed the structure of the chat example from [flux](https://github.com/facebook/flux/tree/master/examples/flux-chat) and implemented it in [TypeScript](https://github.com/Microsoft/TypeScript).

 I kept this very minimalistic on purpose.
 Feel free to fork or clone and hack.